pagekit/docs/configuration-file.md

 # Configuration File

 Pagekit's configuration is stored in `config.php` in the Pagekit root folder.
 Here you will find the database credentials, debug, profiler and cache settings.

-The configuration is stored in a PHP Array.
+You can configure the settings in Pagekit *Settings > System* or edit them in this config file.

 ## Database